Docs / Environments

 vellum hatch

 When running locally, the assistant daemon and gateway both start on your machine.
-This is ideal for development, testing, and personal use where low latency and direct access to local resources matter.
+Latency is low and your assistant has direct access to local files and tools.

 Pros

-Zero setup, low latency, full access to local files and tools.
+Low latency, full access to local files and tools, runs entirely on your hardware.

 Cons